-Things to Do in Tempe With Kids
+Things to Do in Tempe AZ With Kids

 Located along the shore of the Tempe Town Lake is the Tempe Center for the Arts.
 During our visit, we enjoyed a performance of “The Cat in the Hat” from Childsplay, a professional theater company that offers kid-friendly productions at the TCA.
 The play was just about an hour – the perfect length for children – and was entertaining for the whole family.